11 tips for finding European buyers on the European fresh fruit and vegetables market

 Most important international trade fairs in Europe

-Fruit Attraction: Fruit Attraction in Madrid (Spain) has gained importance over the last years, growing 10% in 2019 and attracting almost 100,000 visitors from 140 countries.
-In 2022, they hope to reach the same level of participants, receiving more than 1,000 buyers, retail purchase managers, importers and wholesalers from all over the world.
-In the online exhibitor list, you can find the participating companies.
+Fruit Attraction in Madrid (Spain) has gained importance over the last years.
+This trade fair attracts 1,800 exhibitors.
 Compared with Fruit Logistica, you will find a relatively large number of southern European companies.
 However, the timing can also be a good reason to visit Fruit Attraction – the exhibition normally takes place in October, almost 4 months before Fruit Logistica.
-Fruit Attractions has also launched “LiveConnect”, a trade community platform and professional social network for the fruit and vegetable sector connecting businesses 365 days a year.
+You can find the participating companies from previous fairs in the online exhibitors’ catalogue.
+Fruit Attractions has also launched ‘LiveConnect’, a trade community platform and professional social network for the fruit and vegetable sector connecting businesses 365 days a year. |

 Congresses and national events

-Macfrut: Macfrut in Rimini (Italy) presents a wide variety of companies that are active in fresh produce.
-The trade fair is ideal to get to know Italian buyers of fresh fruit and vegetables, which you can find in the exhibitors catalogue.
+Macfrut in Rimini (Italy) presents a wide variety of companies that are active in fresh produce.
+The trade fair is ideal to get to know Italian buyers of fresh fruit and vegetables, which you can find in the exhibitors’ catalogue.
 The event has less international appeal than Fruit Logistica and Fruit Attraction.
-In 2021, they attracted 800 exhibitors and 32,500 visitors.
-The Tropical Fruit Congress during the fair may attract a more selective group of potential buyers of tropical fruit.
+In 2022, they attracted 830 exhibitors and 38,500 visitors.
+During the fair, there is usually an additional event or congress that may attract a more select group of potential buyers of tropical fruit.
+For example, in 2023 there were the International Blueberry Days and a Tropical Fruit Congress in 2024. |

-The London Produce Show: The London Produce Show is a specific networking event and can be interesting when the United Kingdom is your target market.
-It mainly exhibits British companies that supply fresh fruit and vegetables, and related services and technologies.
+The London Produce Show is a specific networking event and can be interesting when the United Kingdom is your target market.
+It mainly exhibits British companies that supply fresh fruit and vegetables, and related services and technologies. |

-The German Fruit & Vegetable Congress: The German Fruit & Vegetable Congress or “Deutscher Obst & Gemüse Kongress” (DOGK) is a 1-day event with plenary presentations and parallel forums about all the major current issues in the supply chain.
-Participating companies include European importers as well as German retailers, which makes it a relevant venue if you can find a way to meet them efficiently within a day.
-Being able to communicate in German is highly recommended.
+The German Fruit & Vegetable Congress or ‘Deutscher Obst & Gemüse Kongress’ (DOGK) is a 1-day event.
+It has plenary presentations and parallel forums about all the major current issues in the supply chain.
+Participating companies in 2022 included European importers and German retailers, making it a relevant venue if you can find a way to meet them efficiently within a single day.
+Being able to communicate in German is highly recommended. |

-Medfel: Medfel is a trade show in France for all types of companies that are active in fresh fruit and vegetables, mainly from the Mediterranean region.
-You can expect purchasers from retailers, producers, importers and technology providers, which you can find through the exhibitor list (mostly in French).
+Medfel is a trade show in Perpignan-France for all types of companies that are active in fresh fruit and vegetables, mainly from the Mediterranean region.
+You can expect purchasers from retailers, producers, importers and technology providers, which you can find through the exhibitor list (mostly in French). |

 Specialised events and trade fairs

-Specific events: A few products have specific events in Europe such as the Global Berry Congress in Rotterdam, an annual event with news and insights for international soft fruit businesses.
-This event includes a space for exhibition and networking.
+A few products have specific events in Europe, such as the Global Berry Congress in Rotterdam.
+This congress is an annual event with news and insights for international soft fruit businesses.
+It includes a space for exhibition and networking. |

 Non-European events

-Asia Fruit Logistica: Asia Fruit Logistica takes place in Hong Kong or Singapore.
+Asia Fruit Logistica takes place in Hong Kong or Singapore.
 Since many European traders have become interested in Asian markets, you can expect several of them to be there.
-A few of them also exhibit, together with 800 other exhibitors from more than 40 countries.
+A few of them also exhibit, together with 800 other exhibitors from more than 40 countries. |

 Tips: